azun510/README-generator/README.md

 # READMe Generator

 ## Description
   Before a user is presented with the code of a project the first thing they will encounter is a READMe file that explains the purpose of their code.
 Creating a READMe file can be intimidating and the contents of the file can be confusing.
-The goal of this project is to create a README generator that streamlines the .
+The goal of this project is to create a README generator that streamlines the difficult process.

 ## Installation